 - Consolidate your knowledge of the various types of respiratory allergy and their diagnoses.

-- Identify the developments in the latest edition of the British Society Allergy Clinical Immunology rhinitis guidelines, and their impact on the management of respiratory allergies in primary care
+- Identify the developments in the latest edition of the BSACI rhinitis guidelines, and their impact on primary care management of respiratory allergy.

-- Develop an understanding of the factors affecting patients’ compliance with their allergy medication and ways to promote adherence in your practice
+- Understand the factors affecting patients’ compliance with their allergy medication, and ways to promote adherence in your practice.

-While the impact of allergies on daily life is increasingly recognised, allergic rhinitis is currently under-diagnosed in clinical practice.
-Increased awareness of signs and symptoms, differential diagnoses and allergy testing is needed to better recognise and adequately manage this condition.
+Although the impact of allergies on daily life is increasingly recognised, allergic rhinitis is currently under-diagnosed in clinical practice.2

-Rhinitis is usually divided into allergic, non-allergic and infective forms.
-Allergic rhinitis is diagnosed by careful history and examination, supported by specific allergy tests.
-Skin prick tests are generally done in allergy centres, although a number of pilot projects have shown these can be delivered in primary care.
-Specific IgE tests are accessible to primary care but have to be chosen and interpreted within the context of the patient’s history.
+Rhinitis is usually divided into allergic, non-allergic and infective forms.3 Allergic rhinitis is diagnosed through clinical history and examination, supported by testing.
+Skin prick tests are usually done in allergy centres, although pilot projects have shown they can be used in primary care.
+Specific IgE tests are more accessible to primary care.

 It is late May and exam preparation time for high school students.
 Seventeen-year-old Ben comes to see the prescribing triage nurse.
 He had dropped out of the Friday afternoon football match due to worsening hay fever and asthma symptoms, which were usually well controlled.
 As well as wanting to be able to play football outside with his friends, Ben is keen to be fit for his A levels which are coming up in a few weeks’ time.
 He is worried that his hay fever symptoms are disrupting his sleep, which causes him to be drowsy during the daytime.